Wangtao-Bao/HAFNet/README.md

 # HAFNet: Hierarchical Attention Fusion Network for Infrared Small Target Detection

-**We have submitted the paper to _IEEE Transactions on Circuits and Systems for Video Technology_ for review and will provide code after publication.**
+**We have submitted the paper for review and will make the code available after publication.**

 ## Network
 HAFNet is an improved U-Net architecture from two aspects: feature extraction backbone and skip connections, aiming to enhance detection ability and generalization performance.